BlueBrain/nexus/src/main/paradox/docs/additional-info/sdk.md

 # SDKs for Nexus

+## Python SDK for Nexus
+A Python wrapper for the Blue Brain Nexus REST API.

+### How to install

+pip install nexus-sdk

+### Usage
+import nexussdk as nexus

+nexus.config.set_environment(DEPLOYMENT)
+nexus.config.set_token(TOKEN)

+nexus.permissions.fetch()

+### List of supported operations

+You can find the list of all supported operations at this [location](https://bluebrain.github.io/nexus-python-sdk/)

 ## JS SDK for Nexus

 The [Javascript SDK](https://github.com/BlueBrain/nexus-sdk-js) provides many features to help you build web applications that integrate with Blue Brain Nexus.